Biscuitkru/ProgrammingforDataScience-Project/README.md

-## ST2195 Programming for Data Science, CourseworkGit
+## ST2195 Programming for Data Science, Coursework

 Answers for the 5 questions listed in the guidelines